 Thank you for attending!
 Don’t forget to recycle your name badge at the registration table on your way out.

 Poster presenters will be expected to be at their posters during these time to interact with attendees.
-NOTE: Posters should remain displayed for the entire duration of the meeting and taken down at 1pm on Thursday.

 https://www.esf.edu/about/maps/index.php